 2007: One of the country’s leading newspapers, Ultima Hora, recognises Guyra Paraguay as one of the Top Paraguayan Institutions of the year, for their struggle to protect biodiversity often in great adversity.

 2008: Guyra Paraguay received a Partnership Award at the BirdLife Awards.

 2013: In June, Guyra Paraguay Executive Director, Alberto Yanosky received the National Geographic/Buffett Award for Conservation Leadership in Latin America.
 In the same month Alberto was made a BirdLife Member of Honour at the 2013 BirdLife World Congress.

-2013: In July, Alberto Yanosky received the National Order of Merit in the grade of Commander.
-This was in recognition of Guyra’s crucial work for preservation of environmental resources.
+2013: 2013: In July, Guyra Paraguay was the first NGO to receive the National Order of Merit in the rank of Commander.
+This was in recognition of Guyra’s crucial work for the preservation of environmental resources.

 2019: John Burton† CEO of World Land Trust received the “Grito de la Selva” award, in gratitude for the great contribution he has provided to Guyra Paraguay.
 This recognition is granted since 2008 to people who have stood out for their constant support in protection of nature in Paraguay.

 2022: Launch of the Paraguayan Bird Guide in a new updated edition.

 2023: Guyra Paraguay achieves the historic transfer of 548 hectares to the Mbya Guaraní indigenous community in San Rafael (Bosque Atlántico).
 This unprecedented event in Paraguay is an example of associative work for the conservation of important areas for biodiversity with cultural values.